Cobalt facts

 Text version

-The 2021 amount of 5,821 tonnes was an estimate, derived from historical data for January to August, which were suppressed for confidentiality, combined with reported data from September to December.
+The 2021 amount of 5,821 tonnes is an estimate based on historical data for January to August (suppressed for confidentiality) combined with reported data from September to December.
+The 2024 amount is also an estimate derived from historical data because of the same limitations and should be considered preliminary.

 International context

-The Democratic Republic of Congo is the world's largest mined cobalt producer, contributing 73.0% of global output.
-Because of the rapid expansion of its nickel industry, Indonesia has recently emerged as the second-largest cobalt producer, accounting for 7.3% of global production.
-Cobalt is primarily mined as a by-product of copper or nickel mining, with notable exceptions being artisanal mining in Congo and production in Morocco.
+The Democratic Republic of Congo is the world's largest producer of mined cobalt, contributing 76.6% of global output.
+Indonesia recently emerged as the second-largest producer of cobalt, accounting for 9.8% of global production, because of the rapid expansion of its nickel industry.
+Cobalt is primarily mined as a by-product of copper or nickel mining, with notable exceptions in Congo and Morocco.

-Canada is the fourth-largest cobalt producer globally, accounting for 2.2% of total production.
+Canada is the seventh-largest producer of cobalt globally, accounting for 1.2% of total production.

-China leads the world in refined cobalt production, sourcing most of its concentrate or raw ore from the Democratic Republic of Congo and domestic sources.
+China continues to lead the world in production of refined cobalt, sourcing most of its concentrate or raw ore from the Democratic Republic of Congo and domestic sources.
 Additionally, China is the largest consumer of cobalt, primarily for battery manufacturing.

 World reserves

-In 2023, global cobalt reserves were estimated at approximately 11.4 million tonnes, with the Democratic Republic of Congo holding the largest share, accounting for 52.8% of the total.
-Canada ranks third globally, with reserves of 600,000 tonnes.
+In 2024, global cobalt reserves were estimated at nearly 11.4 million tonnes, with the Democratic Republic of Congo holding the largest share of the total (52.8%).
+Canada ranks seventh globally, with reserves of 220,000 tonnes.

 Most terrestrial resources are found in sediment-hosted stratiform copper deposits in the Democratic Republic of Congo.
-Significant quantities of cobalt are also present as secondary or tertiary minerals in nickel-bearing laterites in Australia, Indonesia, the Philippines, and Cuba and in magmatic nickel-copper sulphide deposits in Canada, Australia, the United States, and Russia.
+Significant quantities of cobalt are also present as secondary or tertiary minerals in nickel-bearing laterites in Australia, Indonesia, the Philippines, and Cuba.
+As well, magmatic nickel-copper sulphide deposits are in Canada, Australia, the United States, and Russia.

 Trade